 Are we teaching all the letters in STEM (Science, Technology, Engineer and Mathematics) or are some receiving more attention than others?
 If you look around, math and science are staples of education, while technology is integrated into many areas of student learning.

 Fortunately, Makers Empire provides a learning platform for students to confidently tackle the engineering design process and the Design Thinking process.
 Our teachers have used Makers Empire and 3D printing to successfully teach the important, but often forgotten, ‘E’ in STEM.
-A few of their ideas and experiences are discussed below.
+Here are 5 reeal-life examples of teachers using Makers Empire to teach the ‘E’ in STEM to elementary, primary and middle school students.

 The town of Mundalla needed a new entrance sign and the city called upon its youngest designers, the students at Mundalla Primary School to design the sign.
 Students came up with lots of ideas and worked through the entire design cycle including 2D drawings, 3D designs and printing out 3D models.
 Throughout the project, students used the Design Thinking process to help them design a creative, and yet still functional new town entrance sign.
 Read more about how Mundalla students created the new town entrance sign here.